 The best aerobic exercise that a golfer can do is one that resembles the motions that tire you out on the golf course.
 Naturally, that would be walking and hiking.
 It’s so easy to make an after-dinner walk a part of your evening routine.
 Why not make it a priority?

-Dr. Jeff Hogan is available for further comment, workshops, lectures and personal consultations.
-He can be reached at his office, Hogan Chiropractic, at 281-240-2225.
-You are invited to call and request his free special report, “Hit Farther, Straighter and Play Longer.”
+Dr. Jeff Hogan is available for further comment, workshops, lectures, and personal consultations.
+He can be reached at his office, Hogan Spine & Rehab, at 281-240-2225.
+You are invited to call and request his free special report, “Hit Farther, Straighter, and Play Longer.”